 The bank also gave a “confusing and potentially misleading impression” that it had a core Tier 1 capital ratio of more than 10 percent under stress tests conducted by the European Banking Authority last year, Turner said.
 The lender actually held a 9.8 percent ratio, he said.

 “This is a very important letter and one that we took very seriously,” Agius said.
 “I have not had another letter as serious as this.”

 Barclays avoided the fates of Royal Bank of Scotland Group Plc, Lloyds Banking Group Plc (LLOY), Northern Rock Plc and Bradford & Bingley Plc, which were either bailed out by the U.K. government or nationalized in the financial crisis of 2008.
 At the time, there was concern Barclays was “next in line,” Bank of England Deputy Governor Paul Tucker told the committee on July 9.

 “Barclays on a Basel III basis looks relatively weakly capitalized versus the other banks, although like the others it’s making progress,” said Greenwood, the Shore Capital analyst.
 “The incentive to overstate capital is to avoid a forced recapitalization.”

 Barclays raised 7 billion pounds of capital from investors including Abu Dhabi and Qatar sovereign wealth funds in November 2008, helping the bank avoid a government bailout.
-The bank also sold Barclays Global Investors to BlackRock Inc. (BLK) for $15.2 billion in 2009.
+The bank also sold Barclays Global Investors to BlackRock Inc. (BLK:US) for $15.2 billion in 2009.